 - Animal Crossing, all versions.
 Some people on the AXA board would go so far as to say that fishing for coelacanths on rainy nights, along with selling the fish and spending the money on furniture, is the main game in AC and everything else is the side-quest.
 One member there claims to have bought a 1.4 million bell mansion after five to seven nights of fishing, compared to the more typical two months of growing fruit.
 Of course, there are No Cartoon Fish, but there are cartoon frogs and octopodes.
 Along with regular frogs and octopodes.
 One can be your friendly neighbors, and the other you feed alive to a fat walrus for wallpaper.
 Frog and Octopus neighbors may ask you to catch a fish for them (to eat), to which you can respond by giving them a frog or octopus you fished out of the water.
 They have no problem eating it.

 - Both My Sims have it in a few places.
 Despite one being purely Mini Games, and the other a bunch of Fetch Quests with a few item-gathering Mini Games.

-- Ōkami had a few, most notably when trying to catch a fish that ate the Moon.
-Technically, it only ate the moon's reflection.
-Which is... well, a lot weirder, actually.
+- Ōkami has a few, most notably when trying to catch a fish that ate the Moon's reflection in the lake of Agata Forest.